chrismailer/loadshedding-calendar/index.md

 ---
 title: Load-shedding Calendar
+subtitle: EskomSePush, but in your calendar
 layout: home
 ---

 ### How does it work?
-EskomSePush, but in your calendar.
 Add an area to your calendar.
 This will update automatically with the latest load-shedding announcements.

 Works with Apple Calendar, Google Calendar, and Outlook.